Mathematical battles. Educational and methodological material on the topic: Mathematical combat

-Preparing for the lesson:
+Preparation for the lesson:

-The course of the lesson:
+Progress of the lesson:

-Captains Competition:
+Captains competition:

-• A chocolate bar costs 10 rubles and another half a chocolate bar.
+• A chocolate costs 10 rubles and another half a chocolate bar.
 How much does a chocolate bar cost?

 • How much earth is in a hole 2 m deep, 2 m wide, 2 m long?